cfd2474/TAK-Portal/docs/roadmap.md

 - Further implementation of the Integrations page to create and download certificates for integrations

 ## Medium
+- Implement Device Profile management
-- Implement TAK Server Data Sync Mission Management to the dashboard
+- Implement TAK Server Data Sync Mission Management
-- Implement TAK Server Data Package Management to the dashboard
+- Implement TAK Server Data Package Management
 - Expand Mutual Aid to allow Agency Admins to access the page and create events for their agency channels only

 ## Food For Thought / Unassigned